 This sleek stereo includes an FM radio, supports Bluetooth music and calls, and lets you charge your phone through a USB connector.
 It also comes with Alexa built in, allowing you to make calls, play music, ask for directions and traffic updates, as well as control other smart devices with the power of your voice alone.

 In addition, the Alexa system within the stereo connects directly with the Alexa app on your smartphone, which means that you can use Alexa while listening to songs from your iPod, smartphone or favourite radio station.

 It’s important to check that a stereo is compatible with your car before purchasing.
 All models are available as ‘fully fitted bundles’, which means that they include the stereo, fitting parts and the fitting itself.
-Once the lockdown is over, our in-store technicians will be happy to provide more information and assist with fittings.
+Our in-store technicians are happy to provide more information and assist with fittings.